timedata-org/old-timedata/README.md

 1. How do I write high-performance code?
 How do I write thread-safe code without locks?

-At this time, you can't actually run _tada_ without any locks.
-By default, Python's own GIL is locked every time you call anything in _tada_ - like most of Python's structures - so you'd have to work reasonably hard to shoot yourself in the foot.
+At this time, you can't actually run _timedata_ without any locks.
+By default, Python's own GIL is locked every time you call anything in _timedata_ - like most of Python's structures - so you'd have to work reasonably hard to shoot yourself in the foot.